 You (or your landlord) own and are responsible for the pipe that runs from the boundary into your property.
-This is called your 'supply pipe'.
+This is called your 'supply pipe' - see part A of the diagram.
 It can run underneath your drive, path or garden and because it's underground it won't always be obvious when something is wrong.

 Sometimes your supply pipe can be quite long and cross someone else's property and you (or your landlord) are also responsible for this bit of the pipe.